Sulis is a tier 2 HPC platform focussed on high throughput and ensemble computing with the following principle objectives.

 - Develop Research Software Engineering training which recognises that traditional large-scale MPI applications are not always the most appropriate or efficient route to scale-up of scientific computing research.
 It will explicitly address barriers to deploying data-intensive workflows on traditional HPC platforms, specifically software availability, IO limitations and walltime limits.
 We will train users in the use of emerging software frameworks for simple user-level implementation and management of task-queue based parallelism, containerisation technology, use of databases and user-level checkpointing/restart functionality.

-The Sulis hardware is funded by a £3M grant from the Engineering and Physical Sciences Research council, and will be managed by the HPC Midlands+ consortium of universities.
+The Sulis hardware is funded by a £3M grant from the Engineering and Physical Sciences Research council, and is managed by Warwick on behalf of the HPC Midlands+ consortium of universities.